Getting frantic on the U-Bahn with Andrzej Zulawski’s nerve-shattering psychological horror

-The kind of moral panic that many high-profile critics would be become staunch proponents for would culminate in the UK’s Video Recordings Act of 1984, a list of 74 banned movies dubbed the ‘Video Nasties‘ by a tabloid media looking to exploit affairs and a Conservative government looking to scare people into abandoning their civil liberties in an era of global expansion, occupational obsolescence and civil unrest.
+The kind of moral panic that many high-profile critics would become staunch proponents for would culminate in the UK’s Video Recordings Act of 1984, a list of 74 banned movies dubbed the ‘Video Nasties‘ by a tabloid media looking to exploit affairs and a Conservative government looking to scare people into abandoning their civil liberties in an era of global expansion, occupational obsolescence and civil unrest.
 As UK prime minister Margaret Thatcher championed ‘a return to Victorian values’, and with the nation’s freedoms under attack, the cynical horror revolution was brought to a crashing end, the likes of Jason Voorhees neutered into submission.
 In hindsight, it all seems just a little silly.
 Of the 74 movies deemed unfit for public consumption, precisely none of them are worthy of the various instances of legal action that saw movies confiscated, filmmakers prosecuted, and, as was the case with Deodato, even suspected of committing genuine acts of murder for the sake of a few dollars.

 Most ‘nasties’ are so poorly made and bereft of financing that it’s impossible to digest them on any serious level.
 There are anomalies — artistic endeavours by the likes of Dario Argento and Lucio Fulci to name but a few — but none are more anomalous than Andzej Zulawski’s Palme d’Or winning psychological horror Possession, which isn’t so much a horror movie, more an unholy matrimony of genres looking to tap into the censorship furore while the iron was hot.
 Released in 1981, the movie was promptly banned in the US and re-released two years later with an incredible 43 minutes of cuts.
 If you’re yet to see it, you’re probably expecting the most cynical slaughterhouse ever committed to celluloid, but Possession is like nothing else you’ll find on the Video Nasties list.
 It’s a purely philosophical venture that just happened to make the shit list, one so bizarre and nerve-shattering it’s easy to see why a room full of prudish pencil pushers subjected it to commercial damnation.

 I can’t exist by myself because I’m afraid of myself, because I’m the maker of my own evil.Anna